 I had noticed a white Heron strolling the lagoon the previous day but our guide for our morning walk took us to another large Octopus Bush and pointed out a nest containing a grey Heron, clearly sitting on her clutch of eggs.
 I asked whether the white Heron from the day before was linked to this bird and was told they were a breeding pair; different colours in the same bird species is called dimorphism.
 These birds are called both the Pacific Reef Heron or the Eastern Reef Egret and are found throughout southern Asia and Oceania.

-The major event of our morning was to take a tour in a glass bottom boat off the beach in front of the lighthouse.
-This trip gave us plenty of information about the ‘live’ coral around the island as well as providing us with an opportunity to do some snorkelling over much deeper water than we had encountered in the lagoon.
+The major event of our first morning was to take a tour in a glass bottom boat off the beach in front of the lighthouse.
+This trip gave us plenty of information about the ‘live’ coral around the island as well as providing us with an opportunity to do some snorkeling over much deeper water than we had encountered in the lagoon.
 On this trip we spotted a reef shark as well as four turtles going about their business around the reefs.
-The size of the actual fish and the schools of fish were much large than the ones we encountered in the lagoon the previous afternoon.
+The size of the actual fish and the schools of fish were much larger than the ones we encountered in the lagoon the previous afternoon.

 After lunch we decided to take it easy and go for another snorkel out into the lagoon before heading over to the lighthouse for a drink and a ponder of the beauty of the sunset over the water.